By Patrick Francis

 The benefits to part-time and absentee farmers are enormous.
 Livestock movement from one paddock to the next is quick and stress free.
 No dog, motor bike or ATV is needed to muster the flock into the next paddock or even into laneways and into yards.
 In times of emergency, particularly an approaching fire, stock are easily moved into a safe paddock.

 But there are many more spin-offs for the empathy developed with this training and grazing management.
 As the lambs transition to breeding ewes, lambing supervision becomes a stress free and rewarding procedure.
-In trained flocks it is possible to walk quietly amongst lambing ewes without the fear of them taking fright and leaving lambs.
+In trained flocks it is possible to walk quietly among lambing ewes without the fear of them taking fright and leaving lambs.
 We can walk up to new born lamb check they are healthy, weigh them, identify sex, while the ewe stands beside them.
 We actually allocate a Maternal Behaviour Score based on how close the ewe stands while her lambs are being examined.
-A 5 score means the ewe stands next to the human, a one score, the ewe runs away as far as possible.
-All our ewes are now 5 and 4 scores.
+A one score means the ewe stands next to the human, a five score, the ewe runs away as far as possible.
+All our ewes are now one and two scores.
 We use this score as part of our ewe selection criteria.

 Figure 2: Developing empathy with livestock has all sorts of practical benefits for the owners, the livestock and the farm environment; it is a story an increasing percentage of consumers are looking for.